$95 for a 50-minute session.

-For the past four years, it has been my pleasure to work with patients and clients with a wide range of mental health-related issues using Cognitive Behavioral Therapy.
+Nick has a Bachelors degree in Psychology and Christian Studies from Union University, as well as a Masters degree in Clinical Mental Health Counseling from Trevecca Nazarene University.
+He has experience working with high school and college students for 10 years, teaching and mentoring through life challenges and family & divorce care.
+He has worked in several capacities, from corporate banking and IT Project Management to church ministries and grade school teaching.
+For the past four years, Nick has focused on work with patients and clients with a wide range of mental health-related issues using Cognitive Behavioral Therapy.
 From those struggling with clinical Major Depression, Bipolar Disorders and trauma to changes in life and family situations.

 The counseling relationship is one that is built on foundations of authenticity, compassion, safety, support and trust.
 Each client is as unique as a fingerprint just like their experience.
 People must know that they are and what they have endured is important.
 Therapy is a time for a person(s) to address these experience as opportunities of growth.
 The heart and mind are positioned to learn.
 That is the brilliance of the human spirit.
 Through relationship, honed, intentional, and earnest, we grow.
 Ceasing to just survive and learning to champion our lives.
 Ultimately, learning to thrive again.